Deep Face Recognition: A Survey: OVERVIEW

 \subsubsection{Deep Feature Extraction}

 \textbf{Network Architecture}.
 The architectures can be categorized as backbone and assembled networks, as shown in Table \ref{tab3}.
-Inspired by the extraordinary success on the ImageNet \cite{russakovsky2015imagenet} challenge, the typical CNN architectures, such as AlexNet, VGGNet, GoogleNet, ResNet and SENet \cite{krizhevsky2012imagenet,simonyan2014very,szegedy2015going,he2016deep,hu2017squeeze}, are introduced and widely used as the baseline model in FR (directly or slightly modified).
-In addition to the mainstream, there are still some novel architectures designed for FR to improve efficiency.
-Moreover, when adopting backbone networks as basic blocks, FR methods often train assembled networks with multiple inputs or multiple tasks.
-One network is for one type of input or one type of task.
-Hu et al. \cite{hu2015face} shows that it provides an increase in performance after accumulating the results of assembled networks.
+Inspired by the extraordinary success on the ImageNet \cite{russakovsky2015imagenet} challenge, the typical CNN architectures, e.g. AlexNet, VGGNet, GoogleNet, ResNet and SENet \cite{krizhevsky2012imagenet,simonyan2014very,szegedy2015going,he2016deep,hu2018squeeze}, are introduced and widely used as the baseline models in FR (directly or slightly modified).
+In addition to the mainstream, some assembled networks, e.g. multi-task networks and multi-input networks, are utilized in FR.
+Hu et al. \cite{hu2015face} shows that accumulating the results of assembled networks provides an increase in performance compared with an individual network.

 \textbf{Loss Function}.
 The softmax loss is commonly used as the supervision signal in object recognition, and it encourages the separability of features.
-However, for FR, when intra-variations could be larger than inter-differences, the softmax loss is not sufficiently effective for FR.
+However, the softmax loss is not sufficiently effective for FR because intra-variations could be larger than inter-differences and more discriminative features are required when recognizing different people.
 Many works focus on creating novel loss functions to make features not only more separable but also discriminative, as shown in Table \ref{tab4}.